 Mel Duncan, Directory for Advocacy, will provide an overview of unarmed civilian protection, methodology, and good practices.
 His presentation will be followed by two current field applications.
 Click here to read Duncan’s full bio.

 Tandiwe Ngwenya, Deputy Director of Nonviolent Peaceforce’s (NP) mission in South Sudan will share lessons learned by over 170 unarmed civilian protectors in 16 teams located throughout the country.
 Click here to read Ngwenya’s full bio.

-Tanya Walmsley, Middle East Regional Director, will describe how UCP is presently being used in the Kurdish areas of Iraq.
+Tanya Walmsley, Head of Mission for NP Iraq, will describe how unarmed civilian protection is presently being used in the Ninewa region, northern Iraq.
 Click here to read Walmsley’s full bio.

 Webinar participants will have the opportunity to engage in a conversation on how and where Unarmed Civilian Protection could work and how it can be scaled up as well as other nonviolent approaches for the protection of civilians that can be effectively deployed.

 Please note that registration will close on September 28 at 10:00 PM EST.